Can’t Delete or Rename a File from the Desktop Despite Admin Permissions

 PowerSchool users, feedback is welcome.
 I have a topic on the PSUG community forum where comments and discussion can be posted.

-Version 2.0 was released 8/7/23.
-This includes the following fixes and updates since the last available version:
+Version 2.1 was released 2/29/24.
+This includes the following fix since the last available version:

 Download the plugin here.